Deep Bregman Divergence for Contrastive Learning of Visual Representations: Experiments and Results

-We evaluate the performance of our method’s representation on a semi-supervised image classification task.
-In this task, we pre-train the ResNet-50 model on unlabeled ImageNet examples and fine-tune a classification model using a subset of ImageNet examples with labels.
+We evaluate the performance of our models on a semi-supervised image classification task.
+In this task, we pretrain a standard ResNet-50 on unlabeled ImageNet examples and fine-tune a classification model using a subset of ImageNet examples with labels.
 We follow the semi-supervised protocol of~\cite{chen2020big} and use the same fixed splits of respectively 1\% and 10\% of ImageNet labeled training data.
-Table~\ref{table:semisupervised} shows the comparison of our performance against state-of-the-art methods and baselines.
-The result indicates using the proposed method we can outperform the baseline SimCLR and MoCo-v2.
-We also have a slightly better or comparable results compared to sate-of-the-art methods such as BYOL.
+Table~\ref{table:semisupervised} shows the comparison of our performance against several concurrent models and the baseline SimCLR model.
+The result indicates using the proposed divergence mechanism we can outperform the baseline SimCLR significantly: 5.2\% when using 1\% of the data and 3.9\% when using 10\% of the data.
+We also have better or comparable results compared to state-of-the-arts while pretrained our network for significantly less amount of time (400 \vs 1000 epochs).